engineervix/readme-coverage-badger/README.md

 - automatically generates your project's coverage badge using the [shields.io](https://shields.io/) service, and then updates your project's README with the newly generated badge
 - simple CLI tool (`readme-cov`) with helpful messages
-- comprehensively tested on python 3.6 to 3.9 on GNU/Linux, Mac OS X and Windows, with coverage ≥ 84%
+- tested on python 3.6 to 3.9 with coverage ≥ 84%
 - free software: BSD-3-Clause license
 - generates different colours depending on the coverage percentage.
 Optionally generate plain colour (green) regardless of percentage
 - minimal external dependencies – this tool only has 2 external dependencies; [Coverage.py](https://github.com/nedbat/coveragepy) (obviously!) and [colorama](https://github.com/tartley/colorama) (for cross-platform coloured terminal output)